 BIOL 310.
 ZOONOTIC DISEASE AND PUBLIC HEALTH.
 This course offers a unique opportunity to explore the pathological relationships that affect the health of animals and man within the global community.
 General virology, bacteriology, parasitology, and mycology, will be discussed with special focus on the history, ecology, pathology, and epidemiology of specific zoonotic diseases of current importance.
 Preventative medicine, population and global health, and "One-Health" concepts will be discussed.
 This course has special and timely importance in preparation for all prehealth professional careers.
 Laboratory sessions may include field trips to local areas of public health interest as well as guest speakers from the community.
-Three lectures and one laboratory per week.
+Three lectures and one lab per week.
 Prerequisite: Biology 234.
-Spring semester only, four hours.

 BIOL 313.
 HISTOLOGY.
 This course offers a focused study of the normal tissues of mammals from both a morphological and a functional view at a microscopic level.
 Selected common tissue pathologies will also be introduced, discussed, and observed.
 Each student gets experience in the preparation of fresh slides, as well as identifying all major body tissues under the light microscope and utilizing virtual technology.
 Prerequisite: Biology 234.
-Alternate fall semesters, three hours.

 BIOL 314.
 IMMUNOLOGY.
 An exploration of the mammalian immune system on a cellular and molecular level.
 Beginning with a broad overview of concepts in immunology, the course will explore in detail topics including pattern recognition, clonal selection and deletion, immunological recognition at the molecular level, and lymphocyte development.
-Lectures are supplemented with threedimensional molecular modeling assignments.
+Lectures are supplemented with three-dimensional molecular modeling assignments.
 Special topics include the etiology of autoimmune disease and immunoevasive strategies employed by pathogens.
-Prerequisite: BIOL 234.
+Prerequisite: Biology 234.

+- BIOL 320.
 CONSERVATION AND WILDLIFE BIOLOGY.
-A comparative study of BIOL 320. representative vertebrates with emphasis on population dynamics, biodiversity, morphological adaptation, wildlife conservation, and resource management.
+A comparative study of representative vertebrates with emphasis on population dynamics, biodiversity, morphological adaptation, wildlife conservation, and resource management.
 The lab involves field identifications, aging, and morphological adaptations of representative vertebrates.
 Three lectures and one lab per week.
 Prerequisite: Biology 234.
-Spring semester only, four hours.

-BIOL 322.
+Spring semester only, four hours. - BIOL 322.
 THE BIOLOGY OF CANCER.
 This course focuses on the causes of cancer and progression of the disease.
 The common features of all cancers will be discussed in addition to the distinguishing characteristics of a subset of cancers.
 Throughout the course, therapeutic targets will be identified, and novel therapeutic approaches will be considered.
-Three lectures per week.